AbsaOSS/filename-inspector/README.md

 - [License](#license)

 ## Description
-The **Test File Suffix Inspector** GitHub Action is designed to ensure naming conventions in test files within specified repository directories.
-It scans for test files and reports any missing specified suffixes, helping maintain consistency and adherence to project standards.
+The **Filename Inspector** GitHub Action is designed to ensure naming conventions in project files within specified repository directories.
+It scans for project files and reports any missing specified suffixes, helping maintain consistency and adherence to project standards.
 The tool is not limited to any programming language files; it scans file names and ignores extensions until they are used in filters.

 ## How It Works
-This action scans the specified `include_directories` for test files and checks if they end with the defined `suffixes` or contain them anywhere in the filename based on the `pattern_logic.` It reports the count of files not meeting the naming conventions, with options to fail the action if violations are found.
+This action scans the specified `include_directories` for project files and checks if they end with the defined `suffixes` or contain them anywhere in the filename based on the `pattern_logic.` It reports the count of files not meeting the naming conventions, with options to fail the action if violations are found.

 ## Inputs
 ### `suffixes`
-- **Description**: List of suffixes that test files should have, separated by commas.
+- **Description**: List of suffixes that project files should have, separated by commas.
 - **Required**: Yes
 - **Default**: `UnitTests,IntegrationTests`